Learn how to make one-handed passes with ease and proficiency. It is a sure sign that you are "raising the bar" from beginner towards expert status.

-Practicing your ball passing techniques with these helpful drill teaching points:
+Furthermore, practicing ball passing techniques with these teaching points is going to:

 Drilling and training tips for beginners should always include single hand and two handed ball skills.
 That's because these throws get used excessively by all team members during a match.